The title "best long range rifle" means something different than it did 50 years ago; 100 years ago; even 10 years ago.

 LWRC International - SIX8-A5

-This is perhaps a bit too mainstream an option for many of the hardcore readers of this article, considering it's titled specifically "best Long Range rifle", but the point of fact that matters is that the 6.8 and the platform are both capable of better range than comparably sized, comparably built rifles and this is a gun that shines in a longer range (more accurately an intermediate range) scenario for a day to day rifle.
+This is perhaps a bit too mainstream an option for many of the hardcore readers of this article, considering it's titled specifically "best rifle for long range shooting", but the point of fact that matters is that the 6.8 and the platform are both capable of better range than comparably sized, comparably built rifles and this is a gun that shines in a longer range (more accurately an intermediate range) scenario for a day to day rifle.

 It also benefits from the fact that it's built around the most popular gun in the United States (perhaps the world); which means it is able to benefit from the huge aftermarket population of accessories and custom work.